irmaodejesus/FirebirdBck/docs/Introduction.md

 - Monitoring: Regular monitoring of backup processes to ensure successful completion and identify any issues.
 - Updates: Periodic updates to the software for enhancements, security patches, and new features.
 - Support: Access to technical support for troubleshooting and resolving any issues related to the backup process.

-## Limitations and recommendations for the use of backup scripts

-These scripts are designed to create backups of multiple Firebird databases, tested with a total of 150GB and capable of handling growth up to 300GB, in a Linux environment.
-If the combined size of your databases exceeds 300GB, please use these scripts with caution and communicate their success or failure along with your scenario.

-## Requirements of Hardware and Software

-This script was developed to be tested in a virtualized environment using the XCP-NG Hypervisor, running on a fully virtualized Linux guest system.

-The Linux guest is running Ubuntu 22, equipped with 12GB of memory, network bonded at 2Gbit/s, and configured with 1 CPU comprising 2 cores.
-Additionally, it features 3 hard drives: one for the operating system, another dedicated to the operational database, and a third drive allocated for supporting daily backup routines.

 ## Conclusion